raunakab/raunakab.github.io/content/blog/1-crossplatformuirendering_p1.md

 # Prelude

-The UI rendering stack consists of a sequence of various pieces of software all working together to turn high-level declarative descriptions of a UI into the low-level CPU/GPU draw-calls which actually perform the data-writes to whatever screen-buffer(s) is(are) provided.
+The *UI rendering stack* consists of a set of various pieces of software all working together to turn high-level declarative descriptions of a UI into low-level CPU/GPU draw-calls which actually perform the data-writes to whatever screen-buffer(s) is(are) provided.

 The canonical stack usually comprises of the following pieces of software (which may themselves be broken down into further libraries):
 1. A high level framework providing concise APIs to draw UI elements (such as Views, ScrollViews, Tabs, Buttons, etc.).